 The costs of war wrought havoc on the economies of Europe, but the USA emerged relatively strong.
 However, the return of peacetime did not bring a long period of economic recovery.

-During the Great Depression of the 1930s the dollar began quickly to deflate in value.
+During the Great Depression of the 1930s, the dollar began to quickly deflate in value.
 To stem the bleeding of the American economy and ensure that the American dollar remained competitive, President Roosevelt suspended the gold standard.

 The Gold Reserve Act

-The act made the dollar more attractive for foreign buyers (and making foreign currencies more expensive for those holding dollars).
+The act made the dollar more attractive for foreign buyers (and made foreign currencies more expensive for those holding dollars).
 It also led to more conversion of gold into dollars, allowing the U.S. to effectively corner the world gold market.